sboursault/training/README.md

 > As a shopper,
 > I want to see my basket content in the mini-basket,
-> so that I quickly know the basket's content and amount.
+> so that I always know the basket's content and amount.

 **Workshop:** What could be the acceptance criterias for this story ?